 Find, coordinate and preview these colors and more with ColorSmart by BEHR®.

-...add as many colors and create many different geometric shapes.
+You can really add your own twist to this unique wall.Add as many colors and different geometric shapes as you want.
 It’s all about having fun with it!

 Once you complete your new accent wall, place your furniture back.
 To help soften the look of the room, an area rug and drapes always do the trick.
 I also had some bamboo stools lying around in the house, placing them at the end of the bed serves as a place for your guest to put their overnight bags on and also doubles as a place where you can leave fresh towels and toiletries.
 There are a ton of little touches to help create the ultimate guest bedroom in your home!